Russian missiles strike vital infrastructure in Kyiv and Kharkiv | Headlines

 - Ukraine

-Russian missile attacks hit critical infrastructure in Kyiv and the eastern city of Kharkiv on Saturday morning, and the governor of another region warned that a massive missile strike could follow in the coming hours.
+Russian missile attacks hit critical infrastructure in Kyiv and the eastern city of Kharkiv on Saturday morning, and a utility company imposed emergency power cuts in the capital and two other regions.
 Reuters journalists heard a series of blasts in Kyiv before the air raid siren even sounded, which is highly unusual.
-No one was reported hurt, but missile debris caused a fire in one place, and houses were damaged outside the capital, officials said.
+No one was reported hurt, but missile debris caused a fire in one place and houses were damaged outside the capital, officials said.

 "Explosions in the (eastern) Dniprovskiy district.
 All agencies heading to the site.
 Stay in your shelters!"
 Kyiv Mayor Vitali Klitschko wrote on the Telegram messaging app.
 Russia, which invaded last February, has been pounding Ukraine's energy infrastructure with missiles and drones since October, causing sweeping blackouts and disruptions to central heating and running water as winter bites.